-The Compliance Function exists within the Group in order to secure, inter alia, the following objectives:
+The Compliance Function exists within the Group to secure, inter alia, the following objectives:

-• To advise the Board on compliance with all relevant regulations and legislation;

-- To assess the impact on the Group of material changes in the legal or regulatory environment; - To facilitate the identification, assessment and mitigation of compliance and regulatory risk; - To oversee and monitor compliance with regulatory requirements by the Group; and - To produce and implement a plan to achieve the objectives with which the Compliance Function is charged.
+- To advise the Board on compliance with all relevant regulations and legislation within Compliance scope; - In conjunction with the Legal Department to assess the impact on the Group of material changes in the legal or regulatory environment within Compliance scope; - To facilitate the identification, assessment and mitigation of compliance and regulatory risk; - To oversee and monitor compliance with regulatory requirements within Compliance scope by the Group; and - To produce and implement a plan to achieve the objectives with which the Compliance Function is charged.

-In order to achieve the objectives set out above the Compliance Function operates (alongside the Risk Function) as part of the Group's second line of defense and reports at least quarterly to the Group's Board, or designated committee(s), on its operations and activities.
+To achieve the objectives set out above the Compliance Function operates (alongside the Risk Function) as part of the Group's second line of defense and reports at least quarterly to the Group's Board, or designated committee(s), on its operations and activities.
 The activities of the Compliance Function are divided into the following strands of activity:

-- Business advisory: ensuring that the Board, senior management, and staff of the Group are aware of the obligations and requirements imposed on them by the applicable regulatory regimes; - Compliance monitoring: providing regular and prompt identification and assessment of compliance risk and the day-to-day operation of compliance tools, policies and procedures; - Regulatory affairs: managing the relationship of the Group with its regulators; - Complaints handling: administering and operating the complaints handling process for the Group on a day-to-day basis; - Reporting on all of the above strands of activity to the Group's Board.
+- Business advisory: ensuring that the Board, senior management, and staff of the Group are aware of the obligations and requirements imposed on them by the applicable regulatory regimes; - Compliance monitoring: providing regular and prompt identification and assessment of compliance risk and the day-to-day operation of compliance tools, policies and procedures; - · Regulatory affairs: managing the relationship of the Group with its regulators; and - Reporting on all of the above strands of activity to the Group's Board.

 Supplementing the Chief Compliance Officer's role are the Group's regulatory and operational compliance functions.
 The Regulatory Compliance function is charged with ensuring compliance within each of the jurisdictions the Group operates in.
 For each regulatory jurisdiction, the Chief Financial Officer, the General Counsel, or their respective delegates with responsibility for the pertinent geographic location, continually monitor the regulatory environment for requirements that may impact the Group.
-In the event of a new regulatory requirement being proposed, and depending upon the underlying nature of the regulatory requirement, all filings may be managed at the local level or, alternatively, the Chief Financial Officer and General Counsel may establish a dedicated project team at the corporate level to which the responsibility of creating and submitting the filing is delegated.
+In the event of a new regulatory requirement being proposed and depending upon the underlying nature of the regulatory requirement, all filings may be managed at the local level or, alternatively, the Chief Financial Officer and General Counsel may establish a dedicated project team at the corporate level to which the responsibility of creating and submitting the filing is delegated.
 The project team may include, but not be limited to specialists within the Finance, Legal, Internal Audit and Risk Management functions.
 As required, the Legal function assists to draft the necessary Group policies and procedures in accordance with the requirements of applicable laws and regulations.
 The Compliance function is further charged with the responsibility to investigate and resolve all issues of non-compliance.